Framework Documentation

 """Sends a friendly greeting when a new user joins."""

-if ctx.author != BOT_NICK:
+if ctx.author != ctx.bot.nick:

 await ctx.reply(f"Welcome, {ctx.author}!
-Type '{COMMAND_PREFIX}calc 1+1' to test a command.")
+Type {ctx.bot.prefix}commands to get a list of commands and events.")

 @Bot.on_raw()